avine/formation-angular-base/doc/course/public/04_tests.md

 ## Unit testing - Jasmine | Spies

-- Use spy to watch how a method is been used during the test
+- Use spy to watch how a method has been used during the test
 - Create a spy: `jasmine.createSpy` or `spyOn`
 - Spy matchers: `toHaveBeenCalled`, `toHaveBeenCalledWith`, `and.returnValue`, ...